 Set Up Your Libero Project for 32-Bit Shift Register with Clock Enable

-This tutorial section describes how to enter a clock constraint for a 32-bit shift register.
+This tutorial section describes how to enter a clock constraint for the 32-bit shift register shown in the figure below.
 You will use the SmartTime Constraints Editor and perform post-layout timing analysis using the SmartTime Timing Analyzer.